TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/40 - Matthew/Matthew 7/Matthew 7.29.md

 ---

-for he taught them as [one] having authority, and not as their scribes.
+for he taught them with authority, and not like the scribes.